FranciscoJesusGata/The-Great-Hunter/README.md

 If the `config.yml` file is not created the script will create it for you, it will ask you for your `UID` and `Secret` for the API.
 To get them just sign-in in the 42 intranet > settings > API.

-If you already register an APP just access to the app page in Your Applications section.
-If not you can see how to register a new app [here](https://api.intra.42.fr/apidoc/guides/getting_started).
+If you already registered an APP just access to the app page in Your Applications section.
+If not, you can see how to register a new app [here](https://api.intra.42.fr/apidoc/guides/getting_started).

 Then, just copy the `UID` and press `enter` and do the same for the `Secret`.